EricqyHan/me/boost/Class-03/README.md

 - What packages need to be installed to connect with SSH?
 01:57:40

 - hacking, debugging is largely about eliminating variables so we can get to problem
+- Should I USE VS CODE? - YES

+- Remote access considerations?
+- setting up a digital ocean server
+  - Reason Rob stopped teaching people how to setup cloud servers was becasue he was not teaching how to protect it
+  - If you have a server on the cloud... it will be hacked
+- How to setup a GCP "nano" server for free
+- Hack for good, honeypots are more fun?
+  - It is war more fun to make a honeypot to catch people than it is to hack
+- Digital Ocean
+  - Get an account and bring up a server and take it back down
+- How can I Get a VM on the internet?
+   - Digitalocean.com, Linode.com, vulture.com, GCP
+- Launching in headless
+  - start headless and then login with ssh
+  -

+## Homework for the week
+- play on different cloud platforms

 - ## PUTTY for ssh access?

 ## Commands

+-`sudo atp-get install openssh-server` install open ssh

+- `sudo service ssh status` check to see ssh is running
+- `ip addr show` better version of `ip a` to get ip address
 - `ip a` show all ip addresses or `ipconfig /all` on windows
 - `clear` clears the screen
 - `which ssh` display full path to ssh program